SidingsMedia/sidingsmedia.com/content/about.md

 knowledge with others.
 We believe that everyone should have access to high-quality educational resources.

-Sidings Media was founded by Matthew Nickson, a self-taught IT enthusiast with a passion for sharing knowledge and learning from others.
-Matthew started Sidings Media as a hobby project to document his own learning journey and to create a platform for sharing his knowledge with others.
+Sidings Media was founded by Mattie Nickson, a self-taught IT enthusiast with a passion for sharing knowledge and learning from others.
+Mattie started Sidings Media as a hobby project to document his own learning journey and to create a platform for sharing his knowledge with others.